 Although the #AadhaarVerdict is a good one, privacy issues still a huge concern & also what about the data that the banks, telcos etc already have?
 How would the abuse of the available data be stopped?

-The conventional ways of verifying a customer’s identity are through government-issued documents such as passports, voter’s ID, driver’s license etc. The conventional ways of customer verification often require manpower, huge budget allotments and time.
-Most private companies instead chose to use the eKYC for faster, cheaper and easy customer verifications.
+The conventional ways of verifying a customer’s identity are through government-issued documents such as passports, voter ID, etc. The conventional ways of customer verification often require manpower, huge budget allotments, and time.
+Most private companies instead chose to use the eKYC for faster and cheaper customer verifications.

 3. Why is it deemed unconstitutional?

 The Supreme Court has declared it unconstitutional for private companies to collect the UID details of customers.
-This is done in the light of protecting the constitutional rights (Right to Privacy) of the citizens.
+This is being done to protect the constitutional rights (Right to Privacy) of the citizens.

 4. What happens to the data they have already collected?

 As per reports, 712 million of the 1 billion registered mobile users linked their UID numbers to their mobile numbers, last year.
 870 million bank accounts are already linked with their Aadhaar details.
 The majority judgment does not cover deletion or de-linking of data.
 There are still no clear instructions on what these private institutions should do with the data.